Home Initiative

 Rent-a-roof schemes

 The initially generous Feed-in Tariff terms led a number of firms, including British Gas, to make what sounded like an attractive offer.
-They will install solar panels on your roof free of charge, and any of the generated electricity that you use will save you the cost normally paid to your electricity supplier.
-They claim savings of up to £150 per year.
+They offered to install solar panels on your roof free of charge, and any of the generated electricity used in the homel saves the cost normally paid to the electricity supplier.

-• Their estimate of how much of the electricity you would be able to use assumes that your household uses quite a lot of electricity during the day rather than at night.
-But if everyone is at work or school most of the electricity generated will be exported to the grid, and it's quite likely that you will save less than £100 per year.
+• How much of the electricity you would be able to use assumes that your household uses quite a lot of electricity during the day rather than at night.
+But if everyone is at work or school most of the electricity generated will be exported to the grid, and it's quite likely that you will save less than the estimate.

 To estimate how much you might get from your own panels under the Feed-in Tariff, use the Energy Saving Trust's calculator.